 Our Investment ApproachOur primary focus is building multi-asset class solutions.
 Our active asset allocation process has proven to deliver superior long-term, risk-adjusted returns for clients.
 Our investment process combines top-down macroeconomic research with bottom-up fundamental analysis.
 This two-dimensional approach to sourcing alpha-generating ideas also takes the interplay between different asset classes and sectors into consideration and enables us to maximise the potential sources of excess returns within our portfolios.
 The result is carefully constructed portfolios comprising an optimal blend of asset classes to meet and exceed clients’ risk/return objectives.

-Our institutional offering includes risk-adjusted multi-asset class solutions, multi- and single manager global portfolios and a pure SA listed property portfolio.
+Our institutional offering includes risk-adjusted multi-asset class solutions, specialist global portfolios and a SA-focused listed property portfolio.
 Our Profile range for retirement funds spans the risk/return spectrum, while our US dollar-denominated solutions provide global diversification via select offshore-based asset managers.
-We also offer a medical aid solution that complies with the requirements of Regulation 30 of the Medical Schemes Act, and we are able to we build customised portfolios tailored to meet specific client needs.
+We also offer a medical aid solution that complies with the requirements of Regulation 30 of the Medical Schemes Act, and we are able to build customised portfolios tailored to meet specific client needs.

 We manage a range of retail unit trust funds on behalf of Old Mutual Unit Trusts, along with a suite of life funds for Old Mutual, available via MAX and Fairbairn Capital.